What an SEO Starter Package Should Promise at 90 Days, Not Just Deliver Each Month

 - "Deliverables met means the package worked."
 A contract can be fully satisfied while the business gains zero positions.
 Without a milestone clause, "we did the work" is the vendor's finish line, not yours.

 - "Comparison posts are buyer's guides."
-The "7 best" lists are price-and-deliverable catalogs wearing a buyer-guide title.
+The "best packages" round-ups walk you through each vendor's price and deliverable list, but they stop there — none commit a vendor to a ranking outcome.
 Read them to learn what is on sale, not to learn what will rank.

 SEO Starter Package at a Glance — Quick Reference